Georg von Neumayer

 Georg Balthazar von Neumayer (21 June 1826 - 24 May 1909) was a German polar explorer and scientist who was a proponent of the idea of international cooperation for meteorology and scientific observation.
 He served as a hydrographer for the German Empire and was a founder of the Wilhelmshaven Observatory and the German Maritime Observatory which he directed from 1875.
 He was involved in establishing telegraphic networks for the sharing of meteorological data as well as promoting observatories in the Antarctic and Australia.
 Along with Carl Weyprecht, he was a founder of the International Polar Commission in 1879.
-In 1900 he was awarded the Commander's Cross of the Order of Merit of the Bavarian Crown with the associated title of Ritter von Neumayer.
+In 1900, he was awarded the Commander's Cross of the Order of Merit of the Bavarian Crown with the associated title of Ritter von Neumayer.

 Biography

 Early years

 Born in Kirchheimbolanden, Palatinate, Neumayer was the fifth child of notary Georg and his wife Theresia, née Kirchner.
-He went to the Frankenthal gymnasium as well as schools in Speyer and Kaiserlautern before he went to study geophysics and hydrography at the Ludwig Maximilian University in Munich, Bavaria in 1849; and becoming much interested in polar exploration, continued his studies in terrestrial magnetism, oceanography, navigation, and nautical astronomy.
-To obtain practical experience he made a voyage to South America on the Hamburg barque Louise, and after his return gave a series of lectures at Hamburg on Maury's theories of the ocean, and recent improvements in navigation.
-He then decided to go to Australia, shipped as a sailor before the mast, and arrived at Sydney in 1852.
+He went to the Frankenthal gymnasium as well as schools in Speyer and Kaiserlautern before he went to study geophysics and hydrography at the Ludwig-Maximilians-Universität München in Munich, Bavaria in 1849.